European-Unified-ID/EUID-docs/README.md

 - **Interoperable:** EUID allows other identity solutions (commercial and proprietary) to integrate and provide EUIDs with their offerings.

-- **Secure and encrypted data:** EUID leverages multiple layers of security to protect PII and other user data.
+- **Secure and encrypted data:** EUID leverages multiple layers of security to protect personal and other user data.

 - **Consumer control:** Consumers can opt out of EUID at any time through the [Transparency and Control Portal](https://transparentadvertising.eu).